fqantonio/aqua/JOURNAL.md

 ## October ##

-This month is devoted to plannning and assembling and redesign the power circuit.
+This month was devoted to plannning and assembling and redesign the power circuit.

 ## November and December##